nus-cs2113-AY2021S2/ip/README.md

 This is a project based on the template for a greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

+## Check the Friday User Guide
+Read the user guide [here](https://song0180.github.io/ip/) to know about how to use this application

 ## Run the application using the ip.jar file

 Prerequisites: Java 11.